 Paul in Philippians 4:13 was saying no matter what circumstance he was in, he could fulfill what God had called him to do.
 This verse is constantly being abused by being taken out of context and being turned into a motivational self-help slogan.
 It is not about Jesus giving you superpowers to accomplish what you want.
 It is about him equipping you with hope and endurance through prosperity and adversity to do what he wants.
 Philippians 4:13 is Jesus’s centred not me centred.

 This is a part of a larger hermeneutical epidemic among Christians who quote mine their Bible to satisfy their personal agenda.
 A common symptom of this, one you can always check for, is ignorance.
 The individual has no knowledge of the context surrounding the popular verse.
 He doesn’t know what is going on in the verses above and below, or the chapter, or the book.
 The visible sign of this is that they never quote more than that line.
-One might argue the New Testament does exactly the same thing.
+One might argue the New Testament does exactly the same thing with how it is uses the Old Testament.
 On closer examination this is not the case.
 Professor Richard Hays of Duke University has done important work on this.
 For one, whenever it quotes it is always drawing on the larger narrative and not fishing for soundbites.
 In fact if you don’t look at it that way, the New Testament becomes very difficult to understand.

 Someone might then ask, “Is it not OK to seek motivation from the Bible?”
 Of course not but if the Bible is the word or God it should motivate you to do what he wants and not what you want.
 Does God want you to excel in your profession?
 Of course he does but that does not give us the right to mercilessly butcher the text to get our own chunk out of it.
 Vocation is a very important theme in the Bible and God wants people to work as stewards over his creation, representing his rule on earth.
 The motivation to work and do other things in this world must be framed within the narrative of God’s word and not our personal ambition.
 This goes to a deeper need for us to have everything surrendered as a sacrifice before him, including our drives and ambitions.